February 2025: EU's Omnibus Package, France Bans PFAs, UK Pension Fund Reaffirms Sustainability Focus, and More

 Key highlights from December 2024 in the sustainability space.

-1- EU to Unveil “Omnibus” Sustainability Reporting Law
+1- EU to Unveil “Omnibus” proposal

 The European Commission is considering streamlining three major sustainability regulations—the EU Taxonomy, CSRD, and CSDDD—into a single “Omnibus Simplification Package.”
 Announced by Commission President Ursula von der Leyen in November 2024, the proposal appears on the Commission’s indicative agenda and may be published as early as February 2025.